yoichiro/chromeos-filesystem-dropbox/docs/code_structure.md

 This script handles the OAuth2 Implicit Grant flow in auth_window.html.
 The normal flow works as follows:

-1. The window is opened.
+1. The background script opens the window with `chrome.app.window.create`.
 2. The DOM is loaded, including a `<webview>` element.
 The webview has no `src` set yet.
-3. The DOMContentLoaded event handler is called.
+3. The callback for `chrome.app.window.create` is called.
-   1. It adds listeners for the `loadredirect` and `loadabort` events.
-   2. It sets the `src` attribute on the webview to the Dropbox login URL.
+4. The `load` event fires for the window.
-4. The webview displays the Dropbox login page.
+5. The webview displays the Dropbox login page.
-5. The user logs in, going through whatever flow is needed.
+6. The goes through the login process, causing events to fire on the webview
-6. Dropbox redirects the user back to the app-supplied `redirectUrl` and includes the OAuth2 token.
+7. Dropbox redirects the user back to the app-supplied `redirectUrl` and includes the OAuth2 token.
-7. The `loadredirect` event handler is called.
+8. The `loadredirect` event fires for the webview.
-   1. The token is extracted from the redirect URL
-   2. The token is sent to `background.js` using `chrome.runtime.sendMessage`

-Also of note is the `loadabort` event handler.
-Within a webview, Chrome treats any page load aborted for any reason as an error.
-However, the `redirectUrl` never actually exists, and so will always result in a `loadabort`.
-Furthermore, subframes within the webview may generate spurious aborts.
-Therefore, the scripts suppresses all aborts and reports errors only for an abort at the top level of the webview that aren't for the redirect URL.
-Such aborts would likely indicate that some page of the login process could not be reached.
+#### `chrome.app.window.create` callback

+This callback is responsible for passing the `authUrl`, `redirectUrl`, `successCallback`, and `errorCallback` from the background script to the auth window.

+#### Window load event

+When this event is fired, the handler creates a new `AuthWindow` object and calls it's `onLoad` method.

+The `onLoad` method attaches event listeners to and sets the `src` attribute on the webview.

+#### Load redirect event

+When this event is fired, the onLoadRedirect() function is called.
+This function only pays attention to redirects at the top level of the webview.
+It stops the stall detection timer, then it checks if the target URL starts with `window.redirectUrl`.
+If so, then the user has finished logging in and Dropbox is redirecting back to the app.
+The redirectUrl is passed back to `window.successCallback` so that the token can be extracted, then all browsing data is cleared for the webview and the window is closed.

+#### Load abort event

+When this event is fired, the onLoadAbort() function is called.
+This function calls `event.preventDefault()` for every aborted load to suppress spurious application errors.
+If the abort happens at the top level then the functions starts the stall detection timer.

+#### Load start event

+When this event is fired, the onLoadStart() function is called.
+If the load is happening at the top level of the webview, then this function stops the stall detection timer.

+#### Stall detection timer

+There is no guaranteed way to detect that the login process has failed in the webview.
+Instead, a heuristic is used.
+If a load aborts within the webview at the top level and no new load is initiated within five seconds, it is assumed that the login has failed.
+In this case, an error is send back via `window.errorCallback`, the webview's browsing data is cleared, and the window closes.

 ### [/src/scripts/background.js](https://github.com/yoichiro/chromeos-filesystem-dropbox/blob/master/src/scripts/background.js)

 This is a background page script.
 Mainly, this script has a responsibility of launching the window when users want to mount the Dropbox.
 Also, this script has an ability to receive the message from the mount_window.js script.
 When the message received, this script delegates the request of mounting the Dropbox to the [/src/scripts/dropbox_fs.js](https://github.com/yoichiro/chromeos-filesystem-dropbox/blob/master/src/scripts/dropbox_fs.js) script.
 Especially, this script has one DropboxFS instance.